-The following discussion and analysis provides management's view of the financial position of the College as of June 30, 2018 as well as the results of its operations for the year then ended.
+The following discussion and analysis provides management's view of the financial position of the College as of June 30, 2019 and 2018 as well as the results of its operations for the years then ended.
 This analysis should be read in conjunction with the College's financial statements and notes thereto, which are also presented in this document.